ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 1. Create a Ray Dataset from your input data.
 2. Apply preprocessing operations to your Ray Dataset.
-3. Input the preprocessed Dataset into the Ray Train Trainer, which internally will split the dataset equally in a streaming way across the distributed training workers.
+3. Input the preprocessed Dataset into the Ray Train Trainer, which internally splits the dataset equally in a streaming way across the distributed training workers.
 4. Consume the Ray Dataset in your training function.

 .. tab-set::